ksenya96/conferences/README.md

-# conferences
+# Conferences
-Web application for getting and adding info about conferences and buying tickets to them
+Application for managing conferences info and ticketing